learn-co-curriculum/dsc-linalg-python-vs-numpy-lab/README.md

 ## Objectives
 You will be able to:
-* Compare the performance of high dimensional matrix operations in Numpy vs. pure Python.
+* Compare the performance of high dimensional matrix operations in Numpy vs. pure Python

 ## Problem
 > **Write a routine to calculate the dot product between two 200 x 200 dimensional matrices using:**